accetto/ubuntu-vnc-xfce/README.md

 docker run -d -p 25901:5901 -p 26901:6901 -v /share/homes/joe/download:/headless/Downloads accetto/ubuntu-vnc-xfce-firefox
 ```

-Be aware that the folder **/share/homes/joe/download** will be created if it hasn't existed yet and that it will not be removed automatically after destroying the container.
-It will also be necessary to adjust the access permissions, because the folder will belong to the local account creating the container.
+Be aware that the folder **/share/homes/joe/download** will be automatically created if it hasn't existed yet and that it will not be removed automatically after destroying the container.
+It will be also necessary to adjust its access permissions, because the folder will belong to the host's account creating the container.

-More usage examples can be found in the project [Wiki][wiki], especially on the [HOWTO][wiki-howto] page.
+More usage examples can be found in the project's [Wiki][wiki], especially on the [HOWTO][wiki-howto] page.

-## How to use the containers
+## How to use headless containers

-There are currently three ways, how to use the created containers remotely.
+There are currently three ways, how to use the created headless containers.

-Note that the default VNC password for all three cases is **headless**.
+Note that the default **VNC user** password for all three cases is **headless**.

 ### Over VNC

 To be able to use the containers over **VNC**, a **VNC Viewer** is needed (e.g. [TigerVNC][tigervnc] or [TightVNC][tightvnc]).

-The VNC Viewer should connect to the host running the container, pointing to the host's port mapped to the container's port **5901**.
+The VNC Viewer should connect to the host running the container, pointing to the host's TCP port mapped to the container's TCP port **5901**.

-For example, if the container have been created on a host called **mynas** using the parameters described above, the VNC Viewer should connect to the URL `mynas:25901`.
+For example, if the container have been created on the host called `mynas` using the parameters described above, the VNC Viewer should connect to `mynas:25901`.

 ### Over noVNC

-To be able to use the containers over **noVNC**, an **HTML5** capable web browser is needed.
-It means, that any modern web browser can be used.
+To be able to use the containers over [noVNC](novnc), an HTML5 capable web browser is needed.
+It actually means, that any current web browser can be used.

-The browser should navigate to the host running the container, pointing to the host's port mapped to the container's port **6901**.
+The browser should navigate to the host running the container, pointing to the host's TCP port mapped to the container's TCP port **6901**.

-However, since the version **1.2.0** the containers support also the **full noVNC client**, additionally to the previously supported **light noVNC client**.
+However, since the version **1.2.0** the containers actually offer two [noVNC](novnc) clients.
+Additionally to the previously available **light noVNC client** there is also the **full noVNC client** with more features.
 The connection URL differs slightly in both cases.

-If the container have been created on a host called **mynas** using the parameters described above, then the web browser should navigate to the following URLs:
+If the container have been created on the host called `mynas` using the parameters described above, then the web browser should navigate to the following URLs:

 - full client: `http://mynas:26901/vnc.html`
 - light client: `http://mynas:26901/vnc_lite.html`

-It's also possible to provide the password like this:
+It's also possible to provide the password through the URL like this:

 - full client: `http://mynas:26901/vnc.html?password=headless`
 - light client: `http://mynas:26901/vnc_lite.html?password=headless`